 Even though this simple process of making liquor has probably been around for throusands of years, the first accounts of freeze distillation go back to the second part of the 18th century.
 Colonialists in the Northern United States would store their hard cider outside during the cold winter nights.
 Once the ice block started to defrost during the daytime, they soon discovered that the liquid inside their barrels was much stronger than the normal hard cider.
 And they like it.
 The colonialists named the process of distillation through ice as “jacking”.
 Hence, the applejack was born.

 Since the “jacking” process, as opposed to the normal distillation process, does not remove any potentially harmful substances from the mash, the normal distillation process is mostly used today to produce applejack.

 Health risks of freeze distillation

-A fermented solution, such as hard cider, usually contains a mixture of ethanol (drinking alcohol), methanol (tocix alcohol – that stuff that makes you go blind, if you consume enough of it), fusel alcohols (the headache stuff), and volatile oils (not toxic but they add a bad taste to the liqour).
+A fermented solution, such as hard cider, usually contains a mixture of ethanol (drinking alcohol), methanol (toxic alcohol – that stuff that makes you go blind, if you consume enough of it), fusel alcohols (the headache stuff), and volatile oils (not toxic but they add a bad taste to the liquor).

-In a normal distillation process with a still, the methanol and volatiles evaporate first, at a lower temperature than ethanol.
+In a normal distillation process with a still, the methanol evaporates first, at a lower temperature than ethanol.
 These byproducts are called the “foreshots” and “heads”.
 In the distillation process, these are discarded and they are not part of the final product anymore.